masonr/pterodactyl-images/README.md

 ## Mount & Blade: Warband Server Files

-All server files for the modules below have been staged and made publically available here:
+All server files for the modules below have been staged and made publicly available here:
 http://files.rowe.sh/pterodactyl/mb-warband/

 ## Supported Modules